AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingProbabilityToLeavePredictionModel.md

 Currently, you need these to produce the model:

-* Logictic regression / One-sigmoid-output-layer neural network model
+* Binary regression using ComplementLogLog / One-ComplementLogLog-output-layer neural network model

+    * If you’re modeling the probability that a player leaves over time, Complementary Log–Log is often a better choice than logistic regression because it naturally models time-to-event processes where the probability of leaving increases asymmetrically as time passes.

 * A player data that is stored in matrix